Null sign

 The null sign (∅) is a symbol often used in mathematics for denoting the empty set.
 The same letter in linguistics represents zero, the lack of an element.
 It is commonly used in phonology, morphology, and syntax.

 Encodings

 The symbol ∅ is available at Unicode point U+2205.
-It can be coded in HTML as ∅ and as ∅ or as ∅.
-It can be coded in LaTeX as \varnothing.
+It can be coded in HTML as ∅, ∅, or ∅.
+In LaTeX, it can be encoded as \varnothing ($\varnothing$) or \emptyset ($\emptyset$).

 Similar letters

 Similar letters and symbols include the following: